joshsamara/mean-reddit/README.md

 * [Picture](#picture)

 ## What is this?
-A Reddit-like application made using the MEAN stack for my CS4550 class.
+A Reddit-like application made using the MEAN stack for my Capstone at NEU.
 It's definitely not a 1-to-1 imitiation of Reddit, but it has the core features.
 Also, it refers to itself as "Readit" within the application (Basically just to show that it's a knockoff of Reddit)